 The loss of our two beloved and greatly admired colleagues Joep Lange and Jacqueline van Tongeren is devastating.
 Not only on a personal level for their families, friends and colleagues, but for the world.

 Their groundbreaking work in the field of HIV/AIDS treatment and Joep's pioneering approach to development have changed the course of global health.

 We have collected the most poignant news articles in leading international publications, comments from international thought leaders and our own memories here.

 The Medical Credit Fund is a hybrid investment fund.
 It attracts public and private grants and capital.
 Grants are applied to finance the technical assistance programs.
 Capital is used to finance loans and guarantees and to maintain modest default and currency risk facilities.

-Find out the latest Medical Credit Fund developments in the 2012-2013 progress report.
+Find out the latest Medical Credit Fund developments in the 2013 annual report.

 SafeCare supports the clinics by measuring their performance at different stages in the MCF program.
 SafeCare guides them in a step-wise quality improvement program towards internationally recognized quality levels.
 The clinics' achievements are acknowledged through certification.

 Medical Credit Fund clinics are private healthcare facilities in Sub-Saharan Africa located in urban or rural areas.
 They are run by a medical practitioner and provide basic primary healthcare to local surrounding low-income comminities, including HIV/Aids Care and Maternal and Child Health.